Find Affordable College Courses

 Cambridge, MA

-Our analysis found Harvard University to be the most popular school for area studies students who want to pursue a master’s degree in Massachusetts.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a very large student population.
+Our 2023 rankings named Harvard University the most popular school in Massachusetts for area studies students working on their master’s degree.
+Located in the city of Cambridge, Harvard is a private not-for-profit college with a very large student population.

 About 53% of the students majoring in area studies at the school are women while 47% are male.